 Start.
 Place your eight pawns on all the green squares in your half of the board.
-(Above, left.)
+(First pic.)

 Object.
 To be the first to get all your pawns occupying the eight green squares in the opposite half of the board.
-(Above, right.)
+(Second pic.)

 Play.
 Normal Katarenga rules of movement apply.
 If an opposing pawn is occupying a green square that you can land on in your top half of the board you may land on it.
 Your opponent must then move it, and this counts as their next turn.
 If it has no legal move, you may reposition it on any square you choose.
 (This procedure is called ousting and you should say “Oust!” upon initiating it.)

 Game.
 Play ceases as soon as one player has achieved the objective.

 Match play.
 Score 1 point for each pawn your opponent has failed to get home, and play up to an agreed number of points, with the turn to move first alternating.